Soulection: Andre Power

 Andre Power is a co-founder and current creative director of Soulection.
 Power attended art school in San Diego and was a listener of Kay's Illvibes podcast.
 After participating in the event as an artist, Power became involved with organizing San Diego's Art in the Park.
 In 2010, Power invited Kay to DJ at Art in the Park and soon after made Kay a resident at the event.

-Guillame Bonte
+Guillaume Bonte

-Guillame Bonte is a French artist known as "96".
+Guillaume Bonte is a French artist known as "96".
 He is a co-founder of Soulection.
 Bonte was an Internet friend of Joe Kay and Andre Power.
 Bonte is accredited with creating the Soulection logo.
 His initial role in Soulection was art director.

 Early stages

 Kay and Bonte initially conceptualized Soulection as a blog and platform for the community to arts and culture.
 After growing impatient to website development delays, the two created compilations of music they liked.
 Soulection ultimately formed as an extension of Kay's podcast, Illvibes.
 Kay envisioned two sides to Soulection: a radio show and original material released by Soulection.
 On January 24, 2011, the first show of Soulection Radio (Show #1) aired for an hour on KBeach Radio.
 The first Soulection compilation was released on the same day as well.
 With only a splash page and zip file of the radio show, they received 5000 downloads in their first compilation all through organic outreach.
 The release was a compilation of 29 different artists.
 After the 2011 Tōhoku earthquake and tsunami in Japan, Soulection was contacted by Australian producer Ta-ku.
 Ta-ku proposed that the beat tape he had recently made within 24 hours, be released through Soulection and the proceeds of the release be donated to tsunami relief.
 Their second release, 24, was released for free on Bandcamp with an option for donation.
 Soulection's fifth release, Mood by Evil Needle, became its best-selling release to date.
 The fourteen song album was released on October 31, 2011.
 Joe Kay says it was around the time of this release that the Soulection team decided to seriously pursue the expansion of the Soulection brand.
 Soulection continued to release music under the Soulection label, releasing over 30 albums by 2015.